dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q03.md

 # BEGIN SUBPROB

-\[1.5 Points\] Without using gradient descent or calculus, what is the value $h^*$ that minimizes $R(h)$?
+Without using gradient descent or calculus, what is the value $h^*$ that minimizes $R(h)$?

 # BEGIN SOLUTION